Biodiversity BC - Conserving the Variety of Life

 Cladonia sp.

-Status of Biodiversity in BC
+Taking Nature's Pulse: The Status of Biodiversity in British Columbia

-This Status Report is the result of two years of consultation with local and international scientific experts.
+Taking Nature's Pulse is the result of two years of consultation with local and international scientific experts.
 It addresses the full range of land and freshwater biodiversity, including elements that overlap with the marine (saltwater) realm, such as salmon and seabirds, as well as important elements of biodiversity not addressed at a species or ecosystem level.
 It also discusses the pressures on biodiversity caused by human activity, including climate change.

 Climate change is complicating this already difficult conservation challenge.
 The planet is currently experiencing rapid and accelerating climate change, based on a combination of natural factors and human-induced global warming arising from greenhouse gas emissions, reduction in forest cover and pollution of the oceans.
 Overall temperatures are expected to rise and parts of the province will likely become wetter, others drier.
 The distribution and characteristics of ecosystems are closely tied to climate.
 Forests may shift northwards, or upward in elevation, grasslands may expand, wetlands and alpine regions may disappear.
 The speed at which the plants and animals in those ecosystems can adapt to these changes will determine whether they survive or disappear.